solana-foundation/developer-content/content/courses/intro-to-solana/nfts-with-metaplex.md

 Solana Non-Fungible Tokens (NFTs) are SPL tokens created using the Token program.
 These tokens, however, also have an additional metadata account associated with each token mint.
-This allows for a wide variety of use cases for tokens.
+This allows for a wide variety of token use cases.
 You can effectively tokenize anything, from game inventory to art.

 In this lesson, we'll cover the basics of how NFTs are represented on Solana, how to create and update them using the Metaplex SDK, and provide a brief